disastersystem/smudge/README.md

 var smudge = new Smudge('.image-container'{
   fillColor: 'rgba(255, 255, 255, 0.4)',
   borderColor: '#934',
-  annotation: true // enable annotation of drawn shapes by opening a input modal on double click });
+  annotation: true // enable annotation of drawn shapes by opening an input modal on double click });
 ```